p-i-z/Diffeology-Archives/README.md

 ## Repository Structure

-The works in this archive are organized into two main categories:
+The works in this archive are organized into three main categories:

 ### /Papers/